 When the Blume Library cannot supply an item, it may be available through an Interlibrary Loan (ILL).
-Faculty, staff, and students may request to borrow items (i.e., books, journal articles, government documents) if the Blume Library does not already own them.
-Be sure to verify that the Blume Library doesn't already own the item being requested by checking the Library Catalog.
+Students, faculty, and staff may request to borrow items (i.e., books, journal articles, government documents) if the Blume Library does not already own them.

-Before making a request for a journal article, check the list of online fulltext journals.
-Search by the title of journal, not the title of the article.
+Before making a request for a journal article, check Locating Journals for a list of online journals.

 - Law school students and faculty must file ILL requests with the Law Library.

-- Verify that we don't already own the item being requested by checking the Library Catalog.
+- Verify that we do not already own the item being requested by checking Locating Journals (journals) or the Library Catalog (books).

-- Submit request using the appropriate online request form for articles or books.
+- Submit request using the appropriate request form for articles or books.

 - Allow at least 10 days for the item to arrive.
 Books often take longer.
 You will receive an email when your item arrives.

 - Articles: You will receive articles by email.

 - Books: You will retrieve books from the Circulation Counter.
 You will return books to Circulation by the date stamped on them.

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.